 Welcome to the SlimeVR documentation.
-This site covers how to build your own SlimeVR trackers, install or update existing tracker’s firmware, install and configure the SlimeVR Server, or use your mobile phones as SlimeVR trackers.
+This site covers how to build your own SlimeVR trackers, install or update an existing tracker’s firmware, install and configure the SlimeVR Server, or use your mobile phones as SlimeVR trackers.

 Example build by NightyIceC00kie

 Cons: You will need to solder some wires, have a basic understanding of electronics, and you are limited in how small the trackers can get.
 DIY builds require time to assemble and may require self-repairs from time to time.

-We currently have fully built trackers for pre-order at Crowd Supply.
+You buy fully built trackers for pre-order at Crowd Supply.

-Pros: if you have 5 phones lying around, you can have FBT set up very quickly.
+Pros: If you have 5 phones lying around, you can have FBT set up very quickly.
 You can also use this option to sub in phones for any missing trackers from the previous options.

 If you have any problems, feel free to reach out on the SlimeVR discord.

-Written by adigyran#1121, edited by QuantumRed#0001, CalliePepper#0666, Spazzwan Emojikage#3095, NWB#5135, and Tom Yum#0069, styled by CalliePepper#0666
+Written by adigyran#1121 and CalliePepper#0666, edited by QuantumRed#0001, CalliePepper#0666, Spazzwan Emojikage#3095, NWB#5135, and Tom Yum#0069, styled by CalliePepper#0666